Inês de Castro: Death

-After several attempts to keep the lovers apart, Afonso IV ordered Inês' death.
-Pêro Coelho, Álvaro Gonçalves, and Diogo Lopes Pacheco went to the Monastery of Santa Clara-a-Velha in Coimbra, where Inês was living at the time, and killed her, decapitating her in front of her small children.
+Chronicles assert that Afonso's knights, Pêro Coelho, Álvaro Gonçalves, and Diogo Lopes Pacheco, travelled to the Monastery of Santa Clara-a-Velha in Coimbra, where Inês was residing, and decapitated her in front of her small children on 7 January 1355.
+Enraged, Pedro revolted against Afonso IV but was overcome within a year.
+In a truce signed 15 August 1356, Pedro swore to obey his father and pardon the men that murdered Inês.
+Pedro succeeded to the throne just months later in May 1357.

-Pedro became king of Portugal in 1357 (Pedro I of Portugal).
-He then sought out Inês' killers, who had gone into exile in Castile, and managed to capture Coelho and Gonçalves in 1361.
-He executed them publicly by ripping their hearts out, claiming they did not have one after having pulverized his own heart.
-He also stated that he had secretly married Inês, although his word was, and still is, the only proof of the marriage.
+Following his accession, Pedro sought out Inês' killers, who had gone into exile in Castile.
+According to the chronicles of Fernão Lopes, Pedro managed to capture Coelho and Gonçalves and ordered them to be executed by ripping their hearts out.

+In 1360, Pedro declared that he had secretly married Inês in 1353.
 During the 1383–85 Crisis of royal succession in Portugal, João das Regras produced evidence that allegedly established that Pope Innocent VI had refused Pedro's request to recognize his marriage to Inês and legitimize his children by her, the elder of whom, John, Duke of Valencia de Campos would have a strong potential claim to the throne of Portugal.
 By negating these children's claimed legitimacy, João das Regras strengthened the claim of another illegitimate child of Pedro I of Portugal: John, Master of Aviz, who ultimately took the throne and ruled as John I of Portugal.

-Some sources say that after Pedro became king of Portugal, he had Inês' body exhumed from her grave and forced the entire court to swear allegiance to their new queen: "The king [Pedro] caused the body of his beloved Inês to be disinterred, and placed on a throne, adorned with the diadem and royal robes, and required all the nobility of the kingdom to approach and kiss the hem of her garment, rendering her when dead that homage which she had not received in her life..."
-Some modern sources characterize the story of Inês' post-mortem coronation as a "legend" and it is most likely a myth, since the story only appeared in 1577 in Jerónimo Bermúdez' play Nise Laureada.
-She was later buried at the Monastery of Alcobaça where her tomb can still be seen, opposite Pedro's, so that, according to legend, at the Last Judgment Pedro and Inês can look at each other as they rise from their graves.
+Pedro commissioned a tomb for Inês, and later one for himself, in the Alcobaça Monastery.
+Around 1361, he had Inês's body exhumed from the Monastery of Santa Clara-a-Velha to be transferred to Alcobaça.
+Popular legend alleges that Pedro forced the entire court to participate in a post-mortem coronation: "The king [Pedro] caused the body of his beloved Inês to be disinterred, and placed on a throne, adorned with the diadem and royal robes, and required all the nobility of the kingdom to approach and kiss the hem of her garment, rendering her when dead that homage which she had not received in her life..."
+The story is most likely a myth, having first appeared in 1577 in Jerónimo Bermúdez' play Nise Laureada.
+Inês's tomb sits opposite Pedro's, so that, according to legend, at the Last Judgment the lovers can look at each other as they rise from their graves.
 However, initially their tombs were disposed side by side, only being put opposite each other centuries after their deaths.
 Both tombs are exquisitely sculpted with scenes from their lives and a promise by Pedro that they would be together até ao fim do mundo (until the end of the world).